nsandstrom/amqp-messenger/README.md

 ```r
 Route.rpc(function_name)
 ```
-Adds a function reference to 'rpc'-calls on route Returns a Route
+Adds a function reference to 'rpc'-calls on route.
+Returns a Route

 ---